znlsl/storage-manager-pro/README.md

 **Q: How is data security ensured?**
 A: All data is stored only in your local browser, never uploaded to any servers, completely protecting your privacy.

+**Q: Can I use this on any website?**
+A: Yes, the extension works on all websites.
+Simply select the domain you want to manage from the dropdown.

+**Q: What's the difference between profiles and accounts?**
+A: Profiles save complete storage configurations (LocalStorage + Cookies), while accounts specifically save Cookie-based login states.

+**Q: How do I backup my data?**
+A: Use the backup feature in LocalStorage tab, or export profiles for complete configuration backups.

+### 🎯 Best Practices

+#### Development Workflow

+1. **Environment Separation**
+   - Create separate profiles for development, staging, and production
+   - Use account switching for different user roles
+   - Regular backups before major changes

+2. **Data Management**
+   - Use descriptive names for profiles and accounts
+   - Regular cleanup of test data
+   - Export important configurations

+3. **Testing Scenarios**
+   - Save different user states as accounts
+   - Test with various data configurations
+   - Verify data persistence across sessions

+#### Security Considerations

+1. **Sensitive Data**
+   - Be cautious with authentication tokens
+   - Don't share profiles containing sensitive information
+   - Regular cleanup of expired sessions

+2. **Privacy Protection**
+   - All data remains local to your browser
+   - No external data transmission
+   - Full control over your information

 ## 🔒 **Privacy Protection**

 - ✅ 100% local storage, no data uploads